 There are countless ways you could experience artist dates.
 Your expeditions are bound to spark your imagination.
 They also might help you better connect with your creative self.
 Who are you when you are at your most creative?
 Are you more playful?

 To adapt the example to a small group setting, invite the group to each choose one thing for which they will search.
 Then head outside.
 Allow up to 15 minutes for the exploration.
 When everyone returns, group members can journal about their experience.
 The facilitator can also invite group members to share their experiences.

-Counselor Carl explains it beautifully in the video below.
+Counselor Carl explains the concept behind the Johari Window beautifully in the video below.
 The task is a combined self and other assessment.
 The insights you gain help you become more self-aware.
 If you want to explore the approach, visit Kevan.org.

 From the site, you will see a list of adjectives.
 You identify five to six words that describe you and then share a link with others.
 When your friends and colleagues give you feedback, they can do so anonymously.
 You do not need to sign up for anything.

 3. Paradigm shift

 You will need large colored images or advertisements for this exercise.
 From your pile, choose one picture.
 Cut the image into smaller pieces so that you cannot determine what it was before.
 Create a new design and give it a title.
 If you are doing this with someone else, explain what the new image is and what it was originally.
 When finished, consider these questions: